peteroupc/encoding/docs/PeterO.Text.Encodings.md

         int offset,
         int length);

  Converts a portion of a text string to a character input.
 The resulting input can then be used to encode the text to bytes, or to read the string code point by code point, among other things.
-When reading the string, any unpaired surrogate characters are replaced with the replacement character (U+FFFD).
-In the .NET implementation, this method is implemented as an extension method to any String object and can be called as follows:  `str.StringToInput(offset, length)`  .
+When reading the string, any unpaired surrogate characters are replaced with the replacement character (U + FFFD).
+In the.NET implementation, this method is implemented as an extension method to any String object and can be called as follows:  `str.StringToInput(offset, length)` .
 If the object's class already has a StringToInput method with the same parameters, that method takes precedence over this extension method.

- In the .NET implementation, this method is implemented as an extension method to any object implementing string and can be called as follows:  `str.StringToInput(offset, length)`  .
+ In the.NET implementation, this method is implemented as an extension method to any object implementing string and can be called as follows:  `str.StringToInput(offset, length)` .
 If the object's class already has a  `StringToInput`  method with the same parameters, that method takes precedence over this extension method.

           <b>Parameters:</b>

  * <i>str</i>: The parameter  <i>str</i>
  is a text string.